-Food and Nutrition w/Dietetics (63 credits)

-Minimum to Earn a BS in Food and Nutrition with Dietetics Emphasis (120 hours)
+Liberal Arts Core (41 credits) FCS Core Requirements (8 credits) Food and Nutrition w/Dietetics (63 credits) Electives (8 credits) Minimum to Earn a BS in Food and Nutrition with Dietetics Emphasis (120 hours)

 Additional requirements related to Didactic Program in Dietetics (DPD) required courses: Students must earn a grade of "C" or above on all Didactic Program in Dietetics courses and must maintain a cumulative GPA of at least 2.8.
 A grade of D constitutes failure in foods, nutrition, and dietetics courses.
 In most cases, the student must repeat the failed course before taking any other required foods, nutrition, and dietetics courses.